A Wasteful, Bloated

 spending by 65 times that amount ($46 billion).

-causes of violence, reduce terrorism, and prevent deadly conflicts.
+address the root causes of violence, reduce terrorism, and prevent

-At a minimum, the U.S. should triple its current meager commitment
+deadly conflicts.
+At a minimum, the U.S. should triple its current

-such as child disease and survival, food aid, refugee assistance,
+assistance programs such as child disease and survival, food aid,

-the UN and other multilateral agencies to people and countries
+channeled through the UN and other multilateral agencies to people

-where it is needed the most.
-Programs should be designed a) to
+and countries where it is needed the most.
+Programs should be

-maximize local community participation in planning and implementation;
+designed a) to maximize local community participation in planning

-b) to build on the indigenous strengths, knowledge, and assets
+and implementation; b) to build on the indigenous strengths, knowledge,

-of local communities; c) to foster long-term economic self-sufficiency;
+and assets of local communities; c) to foster long-term economic

-and d) to minimize harm to the environment.
-This extra expenditure
+self-sufficiency; and d) to minimize harm to the environment.

-could be offset easily by cutting the wasteful, dangerous, and
+This extra expenditure could be offset easily by cutting the wasteful,

-provocative ballistic missile shield and nuclear weapons programs.
+dangerous, and provocative ballistic missile shield and nuclear

 Military